 Investment Income Investment Income is comprised of interest and dividends earned on cash and investments held by the estate.
 For estates with investments in the pool, income is allocated based on the estate's proportional share in the pool.
 Investment Expenses Investment Expenses is comprised of investment and interest expenses related to cash and investments held by the estate.
 For estates with investments in the pool, the expenses are allocated based on the estate's proportional share in the pool.
 Gain (Loss) on Securities Gain (Loss) on Securities consists of long and short-term gains and losses incurred as part of the investment pool, mark to market adjustments, gains and losses on non-pooled reappraisals of securities, and gains and losses incurred on the transfer of non-pooled securities into the pool.
 The long and short-term gains and losses and mark to market adjustments are allocated based on the estate's proportional share in the pool.
 Gains and losses on the reappraisal of non-pooled securities and the transfer of non-pooled securities into the pool are reported on an estate by estate basis.
 Unrealized and realized gains and losses are included as a component of net investment income.
 The cost of securities sold is based on specific identification and realized gains (losses) are computed based on the securities' original cost.
 Transfers of non-pooled investments to a pool are a sale resulting in non-pooled realized gains and losses and a non-cash transfer.
 Transfers from one pool to the other are a sale resulting in pooled realized gains and losses and a non-cash transfer.
-4. Mission Estate Disclosures Mission Insurance Company (Estate) was conserved on October 31, 1985.
+4. Mission National Estate Disclosures Mission National Insurance Company (Estate) was conserved on November 26, 1985.
 The liquidation order for the Estate was signed on February 24, 1987.
 The Mission insurance companies wrote complicated primary, excess, and surplus insurance and reinsurance, much of which is of a long-tail nature.
-The Estate is a member of the consolidated tax group of Covanta Holding Corporation. - A. The Estate held no restricted cash, pooled investments, or non-pooled investments as of December 31, 2019. - B. In November 2019, the Estate settled its reinsurance receivable from Centaur for \$35.1 million. - C. In 2019, the Estate made no distributions. - D. The Estate was approved an extension for final asset collections and supplemental distributions on November 2, 2018.
+The Estate is a member of the consolidated tax group of Covanta Holding Corporation. - A. The Estate held no restricted cash, pooled investments, or non-pooled investments as of December 31.
+2019. - B. In November 2019, the Estate settled its reinsurance receivable from Centaur for \$4.2 million. - C. In 2019, the Estate made no distributions. - D. The Estate has paid in full its Class 2 liabilities.
+The remaining liability balance is the court-approved interest related to these liabilities. - E. The Estate was approved an extension for final asset collections and supplemental distributions on November 2, 2018.
 The Estate is currently scheduled for closure in 2021.
 5. Litigation There are no pending legal proceedings involving the Estate as of December 31, 2019.
-6. Subsequent Events In February 2020, the Centaur Rehabilitator filed for a final distribution which will result in a \$1.4 million recovery for the Mission estate.
+6. Subsequent Events In February 2020, the Centaur Rehabilitator filed a final distribution which will result in a \$165,000 recovery for the Mission National estate.